SpiderUnicorn/spiderunicorn.github.io/_posts/2017-04-02-readable-test-results-with-xunit.md

    - XUnit
 ---

+How to configure XUnit using settings and custom attributes to achieve readable test output.

 ## What is the problem?

 XUnit is an excellent testing framework with a few caveats when it comes to its default behavior.
 One of its less-than-stellar features is the way it outputs test results as *namespace.className.methodName*.
 This has its use in that it makes it easy to know where the test is located.
 However, I never find this to be a problem anyway since the test explorer in visual studio makes it trivial to navigate to a test by just clicking on it, and any other editor has useful navigation and search tools too.